 To simplify timing and increase system performance in an FPGA design, keep all inputs and outputs registered between the user application and the core.
 This means that all inputs and outputs from the user application should come from, or connect to, a flip-flop.
 While registering signals might not be possible for all paths, it simplifies timing analysis and makes it easier for the Xilinx tools to place and route the design.

 Recognize Timing Critical Signals

-The UCF or XDC constraints file provided with the example design for the core identifies the critical signals and the timing constraints that should be applied.
-For further information:
+The UCF constraints file provided with the example design for the core identifies the critical signals and the timing constraints that should be applied.
+For further information, see Chapter 5, Constraining the Core.